Thanush-07/Thanush-07/README.md

 ## Welcome to my GitHub !
-I love building secure, scalable full-stack applications and exploring the world of cybersecurity, penetration testing, and AI-driven security automation.
-My projects reflect modern development practices with a strong focus on security, performance, and real-world problem solving.
+I am a Full Stack Developer with experience in the MERN stack and a growing passion for Computer Vision and Artificial Intelligence.
+I enjoy designing secure, scalable, and efficient applications while exploring image processing and visual intelligence technologies.
+My work combines modern software development practices with a strong focus on performance, security, and solving real-world challenges.

 Email Me 👉 ✉️ **thanushkumar722@gmail.com** For Collaboration/Project or Anything Else. 😊😊